smartnsoft/FlappyTranslator/README.md

 ## Rules and functionalities

+### Locale

+Locales are specified in the top row and are expected to be given in the form `en` or `en_US`.

 ### Default language

-The `first` language's column of your CSV file will be considered as the `default` one.
-That means :
+The column at `start_index` is considered the default language.
+This means that:

+1. This column must be completely filled, otherwise an error is printed to the console and code generation will not succeed.
-* If other languages does not have translation for specific words, it will take the corresponding one in the default language.
+2. If another language does not have translations for a given key, the value of the default language will be used.

-* The first column must be totally filled !
-It will not work otherwise.

-### Handling different languages for one country

-You have the possibility, since version 1.4 to write something like `de_CH`.
-It will take the Swiss's German language.

 ### Add variables in Strings